Terms of Service

 7. Fees and Payment

-24 hours’ notice is required to cancel or reschedule an appointment.
+Please provide a minimum of 24 hours’ notice if you need to cancel or reschedule a paid appointment.

 9. Termination of Therapy